 CAC = $40

-When calculating your customer acquisition costs, you should do it month on month to be able to accurately attribute revenue by the monthly cohorts rather than when a user converted.
-This is because you could be having a free trial period, meaning that it takes some time for free users to become paying customers.
+When calculating your customer acquisition costs, you should do it monthly to accurately attribute revenue by the monthly cohorts rather than when a user converted.
+This is because you could have a free trial period, meaning it takes some time for free users to become paying customers.
 A month-on-month analysis allows you to properly determine your ROAS and gauge the effectiveness of your advertising efforts.

 CPA vs CAC, what’s the difference?

 Before we dive into the strategies you can implement to improve CAC, let’s take some time to understand the difference between CAC and CPA.
 While these metrics are associated with user acquisition, they capture different costs at different levels of a marketing campaign.
-Here’s how the cost per acquisition (CPA) is different from the customer acquisition cost (CAC).
+Here’s how cost per acquisition (CPA) differs from the customer acquisition cost (CAC).